apecloud/kubeblocks-addons/examples/apecloud-mysql/README.md

 ### [Backup](backup.yaml)

-You may find the supported backup methods in the `BackupPolicy` of the cluster, e.g. `acmysql-cluster-postgresql-backup-policy` in this case, and find how these methods will be scheduled in the `BackupSchedule` of the cluster, e.g.. `acmysql-cluster-postgresql-backup-schedule` in this case.
+You may find the supported backup methods in the `BackupPolicy` of the cluster, e.g. `acmysql-cluster-mysql-backup-policy` in this case, and find how these methods will be scheduled in the `BackupSchedule` of the cluster, e.g.. `acmysql-cluster-mysql-backup-schedule` in this case.

 To create a full backup, using `xtrabackup`, for the cluster: